Nonmetric Multidimensional Scaling with Stable Solution from Random Starts, Axis Scaling and Species Scores

 NMDS is often misunderstood and wrong claims of its properties are common on the Web and even in publications.
 It is often claimed that the NMDS configuration is non-metric which means that you cannot fit environmental variables or species onto that space.
 This is a false statement.
 In fact, the result configuration of NMDS is metric, and it can be used like any other ordination result.
 In NMDS the rank orders of Euclidean distances among points in ordination have a non-metric monotone relationship to any observed dissimilarities.
 The transfer function from observed dissimilarities to ordination distances is non-metric (Kruskal 1964a, 1964b), but the ordination result configuration is metric and observed dissimilarities can be of any kind (metric or non-metric).

-finding the result, and it only changes the direction of the
+result, and it only changes the direction of the reference

-rotation.
-Similarly, the rank order of distances does not change in
+change in rotation.
+Similarly, the rank order of distances does

 Function stressplot